BrianSteel/BrianSteel/README.md

 I'm Brian.

 I'm a curious person.
-So, you would see me experimented here all the time.
+So, you would see me experimenting here all the time.
 Stay tuned!!!

 ### Want a quick overview of my github account? 😀